-A power of attorney is a document in which you give someone legal authority to act for you.
-It allows people to assign someone to make decisions for them in case they are unable to make decisions for themselves.
-The person who grants the power of attorney is known as the "principal" and the person given the power is known as the "agent" or "attorney-in-fact."
+The person who grants the power of attorney is known as the “principal” and the person given the power is known as the “agent” or “attorney-in-fact.”
 The power of attorney defines the limits of the power that the principal is giving to the agent.
-The power of attorney does not take away the principal’s power to act; it only gives the agents the power to also act for the principal.
+The power of attorney does not take away the principal’s power to act; it only gives the agent the power to act for the principal.

-The Maryland legislature passed a new Power of Attorney Act in 2010.
-The new act provides two new statutory forms that make it easier for people to grant powers to other to act for them in financial and other matters.
-The new law, titled the Maryland General and Limited Power of Attorney Act, is in MD Code Estates & Trusts, Title 17.
-The October 2010 edition of the Maryland State Bar Association Bar Bulletin has an article about the new law.
-Read the Law: MD Estates & Trusts §§17-101 - 17-204
+The Maryland legislature passed a Power of Attorney Act in 2010.
+The act provides two statutory forms that make it easier for people to grant powers to others to act for them on financial and other matters.
+The act is called the Maryland General and Limited Power of Attorney Act; it is in MD Code Estates & Trusts, Title 17.

 Statutory Powers of Attorney